CSE142/sp21-CSE142L-final-starter/README2.md

 3. Add instructions for fixing the loop bound on  `calc_grads_thread_baseline_nn`.
 4. Clarifications on how to implement each version of `calc_grads_thread_baseline`.
 5. Clarified several of the questions.
+6. Update to `Makefile` to make regressions work properly.
+7. Fixed typo on P6 about which problems to look at.

 ## New Command `--run-by-proxy`

 Introduce a brand new option for `runlab`:  `--run-by-proxy`!